Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble: Prompts to Proxies ( ): Implementation Details

-For the experiment, we split the questions according to a $7:1.5:1.5$ ratio into the training, validation and test sets.
-For the endowment generation stage, we set the endowment budget to be $300$, with $10$ endowments generated for each mode during initial sampling.
-Subsequently, the rest of the endowments are generated across 5 update steps.
-In each step, we allocate 75\% of the endowment budget to question patching, where the lowest 3 questions are considered.
-We set the trigger threshold of the mixed mode strategy at 1, so that the budget is reallocated if a question enters the lowest-3 list the second time.
-At the end of the generation, 5 questions are patched, with additionally 5 mixed modes created.
+Questions are split according to a $7:1.5:1.5$ ratio into the training, validation, and test sets.
+We set the endowment budget to be $300$, with $10$ endowments generated for each mode during initial sampling.
+Active endowment generation is run in $10$ update steps with the preset attribute bank, question patching (lowest 3; 75\% endowment budget), and 10 attributes drawn for each endowment generation.
+Gemini-2.0-flash is used as the model backend.